stylify/web/content/blog/styling-react-app-stylify-vs-styled-components.md

 [Stylify](https://stylifycss.com/) on the other hand takes file content and generates CSS for each matched selector.
 Each selector is by default a utility and is generated only once.

 The [syntax](https://stylifycss.com/docs/stylify/compiler/#syntax) is by default native CSS `property:value`.
 Also, when writing values, you can use `__` (two underscores) instead of space and `^` (a hat) for a quote.
 It is similar to Tailwind, but without having to learn and remember the custom selectors and shortcuts.
-If you know CSS you already know the Stylify selectors.
+If you know CSS you already know the Stylify CSS selectors.
 In case you need want shorter or custom selectors, you can [add your own macros](https://stylifycss.com/docs/stylify/compiler#macros).

 The selectors can be written right away without defining a component.
 ```jsx